-Enjoy unforgettable views of the Rhine from your castle chamber on a tour that includes stays in three authentic castles and stops in the historical cities of Cologne, Rothenburg and Heidelberg.
+Enjoy unforgettable views of the Rhine from your castle chamber on a tour that includes stops in the historical cities of Cologne, Rothenburg and Heidelberg.
 This tour offers the ideal combination of history, adventure and culture.

 During the 12th century the Dukes of Schöneburg ruled the area from this castle on a hill above the town of Oberwesel and levied duties on Rhine commerce.
 The castle was burned down in 1689 and lay in ruins for over 200 years until it was bought and restored by an American named Mr. Rhinelander in the early 1900s.